wix/wix-ui/packages/wix-ui-core/src/components/input-with-options/readme.md

 # `<InputWithOptions/>`

-A dropdown like component, where trigger is input
+A dropdown-like component, where trigger is input

 ### Usage example